adgeli/Building_a_Medium_to_Long_Term_Profitable_Portfolio/README.md

 ## Profitable Portfolio: Creating a Medium to Long Term Investment Strategy

-This portfolio development project encompasses an assortment of Python skills obtained througout the Fintech Bootcamp course.
-Utilizing Python data visulizations tools such as; PyViz, Plotly Express, and HvPlot, partnered with Pandas data cleaning procedures, a financial analysis is conducted to identify opportunities of a well-defined investment algorithm.
+This portfolio development project encompasses an assortment of Python skills obtained throughout the Fintech Bootcamp course.
+Utilizing Python data visualizations tools such as; PyViz, Plotly Express, and HvPlot, partnered with Pandas data cleaning procedures, a financial analysis is conducted to identify opportunities of a well-defined investment algorithm.
 Power presentation can be found at the following [location](https://docs.google.com/presentation/d/1I8NO5Jp4SKLjNEdgbSsNcSCxoTM7Caq1vf-FVTJNYY8/edit?usp=sharing)

 ### Project Objective